vanHeemstraSystems/minikube-headstart/README.md

 Do not worry about the error on the last line.
 There is no cluster running, so kubectl cannot connect to anything.
 That is expected.

 You can explore the available commands and flags for both Minikube and kubectl.
 I will not go over each command, only the commands I use.

+### 400 - Creating the cluster
+The Minikube tool supports multiple versions of Kubernetes.
+At the time of writing, the latest version is 1.26.1, which is also the default: